Skip to Content

 These cookies will last for around 3-4 days if stored appropriately.

-Can I use oil instead of vegan butter?
+Can I use oil instead of vegan margarine?

-I wouldn’t recommend this as oil does not set firm in the same way that vegan butter does.
-The butter is what gives the cookies the chewy texture.
+I wouldn’t recommend this as oil does not set firm in the same way that vegan margarine does.
+The margarine is what gives the cookies their chewy texture.

-And that’s it!
-I hope you enjoy this recipe.
+I hope you enjoy these vegan chocolate crinkle cookies.
 Let me know what you think of them by leaving a review or comment below, or tag me on Instagram @bakedbyclo.
+Happy baking! xo

 Print